alburquenqueletelier/algorithms_-_structs/README.md

-# Algoritmos y estructuras de datos en C
+# Algorithms and Data Structures in C

-Conglomerado de algoritmos y estructuras de datos que he aprendido, aplicados en lenguaje C.
+A collection of algorithms and data structures I've learned, implemented in the C language.

-## Próximos pasos
+## Next Steps
-- [ ] Documentar código y Readme en Inglés
+- [X] Document code and Readme in English
-- [ ] Desarrollar estructuras de datos:
+- [ ] Develop data structures:
   - [X] Single Linked List
-  - [ ] Double Linked List
+  - [X] Double Linked List
   - [ ] Stack
   - [ ] Queue
   - [ ] Tree